Jinggang Mountains: Base of the Red Army

 The Jinggang Mountains is known as the birthplace of the Chinese Red Army, predecessor of the People's Liberation Army and the "cradle of the Chinese revolution".
-After the Kuomintang (KMT) turned against the Communist Party during the April 12 Incident, the Communists either went underground or fled to the countryside.
+After the Kuomintang (KMT) turned against the Chinese Communist Party (CCP) during the April 12 Incident, the CCP either went underground or fled to the countryside.
 Following the unsuccessful Autumn Harvest Uprising in Changsha, Mao Zedong led his 1,000 remaining men here, setting up his first peasant soviet.

 Mao reorganised his forces at the mountain village of Sanwan in Yongxin County, consolidating them into a single regiment - the "1st Regiment, 1st Division, of the First Workers' and Peasants' Revolutionary Army".
 Mao then made an alliance with the local bandit chieftains Wang Zuo and Yuan Wencai, who had previously had little association with the Communists.
 For the first year he set up military headquarters at Maoping, a small market town encircled by forests guarding the main western route into the mountains.
 In November, the army occupied Chaling, some 80 km to the west, though this was quickly overrun by KMT troops.

 When pressure from KMT troops became too great, Mao abandoned Maoping and withdrew up the mountain to Wang Zuo's stronghold at Dajing (Big Well), from which they could control the mountain passes.
 That winter the Communists drilled with the local bandits and the next year incorporated them into their regular army.
 In February a battalion from the KMT's Jiangxi Army occupied Xincheng, a town north of Maoping.
 During the night of February 17, Mao surrounded them with three battalions of his own and routed them the next day.

 Zhu De and his 1000 remaining troops, who had participated in the abortive Nanchang Uprising, joined Mao Zedong toward the end of April 1928.
 Together the two joined forces and proclaimed the formation of the Fourth Army.
 Other veterans who joined the new base included Lin Biao, Zhou Enlai and Chen Yi.
 The partnership between Mao Zedong and Zhu De marked the heyday of the Jinggang Mountains base area, which rapidly expanded to include, at its peak in the summer of 1928, parts of seven counties with a population of more than 500,000.
 Together with Yuan Wencai and Wang Zuo's forces, their soldiers numbered more than 8000.
 A popular story from that period recounts the hardworking Zhu De carrying grain for the troops up the mountain since agriculture was nigh impossible in the mountain range itself.
 It was also around this period that Mao Zedong formulated his theories of rural-based revolution and guerrilla warfare.